Why Diversity is More Important Than Ever for Clinical Trials

 The COVID pandemic is shining a light on a long-standing and well-documented issue in clinical trials – a lack of diversity.
 Currently, it’s putting critical research like the COVID vaccine at risk, as trials struggle to recruit Black and Latinx participants, despite the fact that more than half of COVID cases have been among Black or Latinx people.

-Recently, I spoke with Makeda Robinson, MD, PhD, about the importance of diversity in clinical trials and how the industry can approach this complex topic.
-Dr. Robinson is an infectious disease specialist, who received her MD and PhD in Microbiology and Immunology from Stanford University.
+Recently, we spoke with Makeda Robinson, MD, PhD, about the importance of diversity in clinical trials and how the industry can approach this complex topic.
+Dr. Robinson is an infectious disease specialist who received her MD and PhD in Microbiology and Immunology from Stanford University.
 Dr. Robinson shares straightforward, research-based content about understanding and staying safe during COVID on YouTube and Instagram.

 The lack of diversity in clinical trials is not a new problem but, like many other issues with clinical trials, is one highlighted by the harsh reality of the pandemic.
 The impact of the issue, however, is difficult to understate.
 According to research from Clinical Research Pathways, a non-profit organization focused on increasing diversity in clinical research, African Americans make up only 5% of clinical trial participants, despite representing 13.4% of Americans.
 The disparity is even more extreme with the Hispanic and Latinx communities, who represent 18.1% of the population and 1% of clinical trial participants.